ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 ### Potential problems

 Sometimes you will see error messages as you try to commit-pull-push.
-Usually the error message identifies the problem and which file it's associated with, if the message is more obscure, googling it is a good step towards solving the problem.
+Usually the error message identifies the problem and which file it's associated with, if the message is more obscure, googling it is a good step towards solving the problem. __When you google errors, you'll often see little chunks of code you can run in the `shell` in `RStudio` or the command line/terminal - read carefully before you run them!
+For example, when the code includes `hard reset` - there is no going back - e.g. if you do a `hard reset` from the origin repo (the online version) this will overwrite the version on your local computer.
+If you haven't pushed all your changes or recent work, they will disappear.__

 ### Code conflicts
 While you were working on a certain part of a script, someone else was working on it, too.
 When you go through commit-pull-push, GitHub will make you decide which version you want to keep.
 This is called a code conflict, and you can't proceed until you've resolved it.
 You will see arrows looking like `>>>>>>>>>` around the two versions of the code - delete the version of the code you don't want to keep, as well as the arrows, and save the file.
 Then open the git shell, type `git add path-to-your-file/your-file.R` where you should replace the filepath with the one leading to the problem file.
 Then hit `Enter` and close the shell window.
 Now you should be able to commit again without issues.

+When there are code conflicts in collaborative repositories, communication and respect are both very important - you wouldn't want to hurt someone else's work.
+If it comes to deciding which version of a file to keep, might be best to get in touch with the person who is also working on the same file before you take any drastic measures.
+You could save your own version as a separate file, too, which avoids another person's work getting overwritten.

 ### Contribute to an existing repo & get set up for the `tidyverse` tutorial